jkkimGH/coronabot/README.md

   !vaccines: link to Wikipedia's COVID-19 vaccine page, containing vaccines approved in some countries/organizations, vaccine candidates, and countries/organizations that have                  approved 1 or more vaccines.

-The bot can be only used while running/online as of now.
+The bot can be ONLY used while running/online as of now.